Jos-HZ/den-doelder-project/README-testing.md

 - Test if the error is added to the backlog.
   - When you submit the form the error is added to the backlog
   - When you submit invalid data the data is not added to the backlog
-- When you add a new error the chosen order should be added to the db

 ## Test result
 // image